-Our commitments as of June 30, 2024, included approximately \$16 million related to open purchase orders and contractual obligations that occurred in the ordinary course of business, including commitments with contract research organizations for multi-year pre-clinical and clinical research studies.
+Our commitments as of March 31, 2025, included an estimated \$8.1 million related to open purchase orders and contractual obligations that occurred in the ordinary course of business, including commitments with contract research organizations for multi-year pre-clinical and clinical research studies.
 Although open purchase orders are considered enforceable and legally binding, the terms generally allow us the option to cancel, reschedule, and adjust requirements based on our business needs prior to the delivery of goods or the performance of services.

-Working capital
+Working Capital

 Because of the numerous risks and uncertainties associated with research, development and commercialization of biologic product candidates, we are unable to estimate the exact amount of our working capital requirements.
-Our future funding requirements will depend on and could increase significantly because of many factors, including:
+Our future funding requirements will depend on and could increase significantly as a result of many factors, including: